msgpo/subnet/README.md

 # Known bugs

 This library does not support EUI-64 format addresses correctly in that it does not take into account when the universal/local bit must be set to 0.
 See section 2 in [RFC 2526](http://tools.ietf.org/html/rfc2526).

+# License and Copyright

+Licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt) as included in the COPYING file.

+Copyright 2015 Marc Juul Christoffersen.